eden-js/cli/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://github.com/eden-js/eden)
 [![Awesome](https://img.shields.io/badge/awesome-true-green.svg?style=flat-square)](https://github.com/eden-js/eden)

 Awesome isomorphic NodeJS skeleton for structured applications.
-Just take a look at its bundles.
+Just have a look at the "bundles" that make up an EdenJS application.

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get a copy of the project up and running on your local machine.

+See deployment for notes on how to deploy the project.

 ### Prerequisites
 Required software to install and run EdenJS: